eleonorakuteva/python-console-scripts/README.md

 - Input validation with try–except
 - Looping and conditional logic
 - Custom function with docstring
 - Basic error handling and user guidance

+## perfect_number.py:
+This Python script checks whether a given positive integer is a perfect number or not.
+A perfect number is a number that is equal to the sum of its proper positive divisors (excluding itself).
+For example:
+6 → 1 + 2 + 3 = 6 ✅
+10 → 1 + 2 + 5 = 8 ❌
+#### 🔎 Includes:
+- Error handling (try-except block)
+- Loops and conditionals
+- Custom function with docstring
+- List methods